Fleckism/SecurityPlus/My linked notes/Flashcard.md

 Verify that the vulnerability feed/plug-in/test has been updated with the specific CVE that you need to test for.

 A fully non-intrusive solution should be adopted, such as sniffing traffic using a network tap or mirror port.
-Using the network traffic to detect vulnerabilities rather than actively probing each device will not cause system stability issues (though there is greater risk of false positive and false negative results).
+Using the network traffic to detect [[vulnerability|vulnerabilities]] rather than actively probing each device will not cause system stability issues (though there is greater risk of false positive and false negative results).

 False positive.